 Abstaining gives me a tiny glimpse into that and hopefully makes me a kinder and more compassionate person.

 One of my favorite quotes is that if you want to change some things in your life, you have to change some things in your life, but if you don’t know where to begin to do that, how do you begin to do that?

 Begin at the beginning

-He is calling for people to give up indifference and to connect with other human beings during Lent and beyond.
+He wants people to give up indifference and to connect with other human beings instead.